FIT5120-TA02/NutriPeek-backend/README.md

 # FastAPI Backend

-A well-structured FastAPI backend for the onboarding project.
+A FastAPI backend for the main project.

 ## Features